Standout South African Gin Brands – Locally Crafted & Distilled

 A Mari Ocean Gin

-A Mari Ocean Gin is a partnership between ex-architect Niel du Toit and ex-copywriter Jess Henrich.
-A Mari translates as ‘from the sea’ in Latin.
-This unique gin is distilled with ocean water to enhance the botanical flavours, giving it a distinctively smooth finish and delicately balanced taste.
-Elegant and beautiful, A Mari has earned its reputation as a premium, award-winning gin.
+A Mari Ocean Gin is a partnership between ex-architect, Niel du Toit, and ex-copywriter, Jess Henrich.
+A Mari translates to ‘from the sea’ in Latin.
+This unique gin is distilled with ocean water to enhance the botanical flavours, giving it a distinct smooth finish and delicately balanced taste.
+Elegant and beautiful, A Mari has earned its reputation as a premium, award-winning gin.Â

-Indian Ocean Gin: A Mari Indian Ocean Gin draws its inspiration from the East Coast of Africa.
+Indian Ocean Gin:Â A Mari Indian Ocean Gin draws its inspiration from the East Coast of Africa.
 Inspired by the warm Indian Ocean and distilled with fragrant East African botanicals.
-Spicy and rich, this gin features Swahili Lime and Madagascan Pink Peppercorns.
-After distillation, it is infused with Chai which gives it its distinctive golden colour.
+Spicy and rich, this gin features Swahili lime and Madagascan pink peppercorns.
+After distillation, it is infused with chai which gives it its distinctive golden colour.

 Black Mountain Gin

-Black Mountain Karoo Flora, both of which scooped gold medals at the 2017 Michelangelo Awards.
+Black Mountain Gin is crafted in the Karoo, triple distilled by woodfire in a traditional Cape Postill.
+They produce two gins, Black Mountain Karoo Dry and Black Mountain Karoo Flora — both of which scooped gold medals at the 2017 Michelangelo Awards.
 Pictured is their floral gin, which is infused with 13 botanicals including juniper, citrus zest, wild anise flowers, elderflowers, sweet thorn flowers and rose petals.
 We love the stylish label too.

 Blind Tiger Gin

-Founded in 2017 by Capetonian Keegan Cook, award-winning Blind Tiger Gin has been recognised for its unique celebration of the craft gin spirit.
+Founded in 2017 by Capetonian Keegan Cook, Blind Tiger Gin has been recognised for its unique celebration of the craft gin spirit.
 In 2017, Blind Tiger won Gold Medals at both the International SIP AWARDS, held in California and The Gin Masters, held in London.
 They also scooped a Gold medal at the World Spirits Awards in San Fransisco in 2018.

 Bloedlemoen Handcrafted Gin